Michael Burry: After the financial crisis

 In 2025, Burry's 13-F filings revealed short positions in Nvidia and Palantir, in the forms of Put options, another position contrary to general market consensus.
 This sparked public interest online, as he was once again taking a short, opposing position, to the general market.
-Burry also posted on X, alluding to the idea of an "AI Bubble."
 In further filings, Burry has withdrawn Scion Asset Management from the SEC's registration, effectively closing down his fund.
 In late 2025, Burry deregistered his hedge fund, Scion Asset Management.
 In a post on X in late November, Burry said "On to much better things Nov 25th" and the SEC database showed Scion's registration status as terminated.
+On November 24, 2025, he would announce a newsletter with a $379 annual fee (now $439/yr), Cassandra Unchained, which will lay out his fears about an AI bubble related to his short positions in Nvidia and Palantir.